J-Morrison/J-Morrison.github.io/_pages/index.md

   actions:
 excerpt: "Aspiring controls engineer interested in bridging the gap between control theory and machine learning"
 intro:
   - excerpt: "Hey, Welcome to my personal website!
 I'm Jacob and I recently completed a master's degree in Mechanical Engineering at the University of British Columbia with the Control Engineering Laboratory.
-Feel free to poke aroud to learn a little bit more about me."
+Feel free to poke aroud to learn a little more about me."
 feature_row:
   - image_path: /assets/images/about.jpg
     title: "About"